HzA0123/dicoding-sortify-react-frontend/README.md

 ## Authentication
 The platform uses JWT-based authentication.
 Tokens are stored in localStorage and automatically included in API requests.

+## Contributing
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.